-The Mississippi River Fund strengthens the connection between people and the Mississippi River by partnering with the Mississippi National River and Recreation Area (MNRRA).
-The Fund makes grants to support MNRRA's stewardship and education programs, including Big River Journey.
-Many individuals and community organizations help to fund Big River Journey through the Mississippi River Fund, including the General Mills Foundation, Patrick and Aimee Butler Family Foundation, Cargill, the McKnight Foundation, and the Saint Paul Foundation.
+The Mississippi Park Connection strengthens the connection between people and the Mississippi River by partnering with the Mississippi National River and Recreation Area (MNRRA).
+The Connection makes grants to support MNRRA's stewardship and education programs, including Big River Journey.
+Many individuals and community organizations help to fund Big River Journey through the Mississippi Park Connection, including the General Mills Foundation, Patrick and Aimee Butler Family Foundation, Cargill, the McKnight Foundation, and the Saint Paul Foundation.

 Through its Adopt-a-River Program, the Minnesota Department of Natural Resources (DNR) enlists the help of volunteers to clean up, protect and preserve Minnesota's waterways.
 The program encourages stewardship actions that build watershed awareness within volunteer groups.
 The DNR's Big River Journey learning station exercises on river rubbish and flotsam are an educational first step in drawing new participants into this effort to care for our rivers.